 Sterling Montessori uses digital communication to send updates through our weekly messages, text messaging, and emergency alerts.
 Email and phone information is obtained from the Student Information Sheets which are filled out electronically by parent/guardians.
 Although most communications are done electronically, we do mail some information home.
 Please make sure we have your most recent address on file.
-If your child is a member of a twohousehold family, please make sure both addresses are listed on their Student Information Sheets.
-If you need to update your information, please email office@sterlingmontessori.org.
+If your child is a member of a two-household family, please make sure both addresses are listed on their Student Information Sheets.